uic-vis/project-3-adam-and-logan/README.md

 1. `station_id`: integer, five-digit number assigned to each 'L' station
 1. `station_name`: string, full name of the station
-1. `ada`: boolean, line is ADA accessible
+1. `ada`: boolean, true if line is ADA accessible
-1. `line`: boolean, several columns; which lines the station services
+1. `line`: integer, several columns; if the station serves the line, ratio of rides to that line. null otherwise
 1. `longitude`, `latitude`: float, location of the station

 ### Weather Data